ntrrg/dotfiles/CONTRIBUTING.md

 ## Guidelines

 * **Git commit messages:** <https://chris.beams.io/posts/git-commit/>;
-  additionally any commit must be scoped to the package where changes were made, which is prefixing the message with the package name, e.g.
+  additionally any commit must be scoped to the component where changes were made, which is prefixing the message with the component name, e.g.
   `zsh: Do something`.

 ## Instructions